Saumen95/Tendie-Tracker/README.md

 <img src="https://raw.githubusercontent.com/eddyharrington/Tendie-Tracker/master/docs/reports.gif" height="400">

 ## Run it locally (written for Windows and VSCode)
-1) Create a directory and clone the repo in it:
+1) Create a directory and clone the repo in it

 2) Create your virtual environment:
 ```